thatobabusi/laravel-migrations-ui/README.md

+**As of 27 July 2020, I forked this to take over and use this separately from the main repo as Dave is no longer supporting it.
+Also tired of getting the notifications "package no longer supported" when I do composer install/update/dumpautoload etc.

+— *Thato*

+---

 **As of 18 April 2020, Laravel Migrations UI is not being maintained.**

 I was originally planning to build a GUI for generating migrations, not just running them, but it took about 18 months to get this far (the [wireframes](resources/views/wireframes/) weren't originally in Git) and I don't think I'm likely to go back to it any time soon.